disaster’s Edge

 animals live there?!

-From box turtles to blue tongue skinks, a variety of live animals call Disaster’s Edge home.
+From box turtles to a bearded dragon, a variety of live animals call Disaster’s Edge home.
 Programs at the center frequently call for students to interact with the animals in order to learn more about their daily lives and the qualities that make them unique.
 The close up learning style featured at Disaster’s Edge is a favorite for students of all ages!

 meet the animals of Disaster’s Edge: